WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 Bitcoin Knots is working very similarly to Bitcoin Core.
 You can get a grasp with [this guide](https://bitcoin.org/en/developer-examples).

+WalletWasabi RegTest currently only works with Knots 21.2(LTS).

 Todo:

-1. Install [Bitcoin Knots](https://bitcoinknots.org/) on your computer.
+1. Install [Bitcoin Knots](https://bitcoinknots.org/files/21.x/21.2.knots20210629/) on your computer.
 Verify the PGP - there is a tutorial [here](https://bitcoinknots.org/)
 2. Start Bitcoin Knots with: bitcoin-qt.exe -regtest then quit immediately.
 In this way the data directory and the config files will be generated.
     ```
     Windows: "C:\Program Files\Bitcoin\bitcoin-qt.exe" -regtest -blockfilterindex -txindex -datadir=c:\Bitcoin